-- The front wall (Talbot Street) appears to be in reasonable condition.
-Some open joints and erosion of the stonework were noted, especially close to leaking gutters. - The right-hand gable wall is in poor condition and shows a significant outward bulge below the high-level door opening (photo 21).
-A metal tie bar has been installed between the front and rear walls at mid-height of the gable, presumably to prevent outward movement and separation of the gable stonework. - The rear wall shows noticeable distortion along its length, in particular to the right (as viewed from outside) of the rear entrance door (photo 22).
-The stonework is eroded, in particular close to the rainwater downpipe closest to the right-hand gable.
-Stones are dislodged or missing each side of an old clay flue near the left-hand gable. - No significant defects were noted in the left-hand gable wall.
+- An area of partially collapsed and missing slating could be seen on the rear roof pitch (photo 30). - The front wall (Talbot Street) appears to be in reasonable condition.
+Some open joints and erosion of the stonework were noted, especially close to leaking gutters and downpipes (photo 31). - The right-hand gable wall shows excessive outward bulging and been propped (photo 32).
+A metal tie bar has been installed between the front and rear walls at mid-height of the gable, presumably to prevent outward movement and separation of the gable stonework. - The rear wall shows noticeable distortion along its length, in particular to the right (as viewed from outside) of the rear entrance door (photo 33).
+The stonework is eroded, most noticeably close to the rainwater downpipes.
+Stones are dislodged or missing each side of an old clay flue near the left-hand gable (photo 34). - No significant defects were noted in the left-hand gable wall.